 Do not drink coffee for at least two hours before your acupuncture treatment.
 Because it is a stimulant, coffee increases your body’s fight-or-flight response, something which acupuncture seeks to lessen.

-Visit our website to schedule an acupuncture treatment today.
 If you have an interest in pursuing acupuncture as a career, contact the American Institute of Alternative Medicine.
 We offer a range of alternative medicine educational programs, including in nursing, massage and acupuncture.

 What is acupuncture used for?

 Acupuncture is used for a variety of conditions, including pain management, stress reduction, and improving overall well-being.

 To prepare for an acupuncture appointment, eat a light meal beforehand, wear loose and comfortable clothing, and arrive a few minutes early to relax.

 What should I not do before acupuncture?